Kirims1/CHI-220-Vocab-Study-App-Thingy/README.md

 Updates:
 - Added dialogue and Short Reading Taken From Master List of Quizzes.
 Not sure if teacher pulls exactly from list but is still good to have
 - If you miss any questions on quiz, at the end you'll be able to practice/review those

+Update2:
+- Added so that after any of the quizes, it will show you the pinyin for all answers.